-Summer Uniform (optional) - September through October 31 and first Monday in May through the end of the school year.
+Summer Uniforms (optional) - September through October 31 and first Monday in May through the end of the school year.

-- Boys (Primary, Intermediate and Jr. Levels) Light blue polo shirt with Armenian Sisters Academy embroidered, navy blue pants with belt. - Girls (Primary and Intermediate Levels) Plaid skirt with light blue polo shirt with Armenian Sisters Academy embroidered navy blue bloomers/shorts.
-Skirts can be no more than 1 1⁄2 inches above the knee.
+Boys - (Primary, Intermediate and Jr. Levels) light blue polo shirt with Armenian Sisters Academy embroidered, navy blue pants with belt.

-(Jr. Level) Blue kilt with light blue polo shirt with Armenian Sisters Academy embroidered navy blue bloomers/shorts.
-Skirts can may no more that $1\frac{1}{2}$ inches above the knee.
+Girls - Primary, Intermediate and Jr. Levels) blue kilt with light blue polo shirt with Armenian Sisters Academy embroidered, navy blue bloomers/shorts.
+Skirts can be no shorter than 1 1⁄2 inches above the knee.

-All required clothing is to be purchased from Flynn & O'Hara Uniforms in Drexel Hill and in Philadelphia.
-(Montessori smocks are purchased from the school).
+All required clothing can be purchased from Flynn & O'Hara Uniforms in Broomall.

-Clothing required for physical education classes (except Montessori) is as follows:
+Spirit wear/Gym Uniforms required for Physical Education classes (except Montessori) is as follows:

-Only navy blue shorts; navy blue sweatpants; white T-shirt and white sweatshirt, all with school emblem (available from uniform supplier); White sneakers and white crew socks.
+Navy blue shorts; navy blue sweatpants; white t-shirt and white sweatshirt, all with school emblem (available from PTC Spirit Wear Website); white sneakers and white crew socks.

-4. Children should not wear excessive jewelry to school.
-A simple watch, a fine chain necklace and small post earrings are permitted only.
+Children should not wear excessive jewelry to school.
+A simple watch, a fine chain necklace and small post earrings are permitted.
 If these items are lost, the school cannot be responsible for them.

-5. Shoulder-length hair for girls is preferred, and hair must be off the face.
-Unnatural highlighting and coloring of hair is forbidden.
+Shoulder length hair for girls is preferred, and hair must be off the face.
 Long or non-traditional hairstyles for boys are not permitted.

-6. The use of make-up, nail polish or acrylic nails is discouraged because it causes a distraction to the student.
+The use of makeup, nail polish or acrylic nails is discouraged because it causes distraction to the student.